ministryofjustice/delius-case-notes-api/README.md

 You will need to force the 'default' spring profile:

-docker run -it delius-case-notes-api --spring.profiles.active=default
+docker run -it -p 8080:8080 delius-case-notes-api --spring.profiles.active=default